ocadni/old_ocadni/research.md

 ---

 My research interests follow several lines.
 One is related to the so-called Science of City.
-The accumulation of huge amount of data in the last years allows, nowedays, to base on new quantitative studies the research on one of the most complex system: the urban system.
+The accumulation of huge amount of data in the last years allows, nowedays, new quantitative studies on one of the most complex system: the urban system.
-Another line of research is on the cross-field interaction between statistical physics of complex systems with inference problems and neural networks.
-Another line of research is about visualization and presentation of the scientific results: why one really has to write a “manuscript” (format invented in late 16th century) to publish scientific results on {{ site.time | date: '%-d %B %Y' }}?
+Another line of research is on the cross-field interaction between statistical physics of complex systems, inference problems and neural networks.
+Another line  is about visualization and presentation of scientific results: why one has to write a “manuscript” (format invented in late 16th century) to publish scientific results on {{ site.time | date: '%-d %B %Y' }}?

 ### Science of City.
-In the last years, I studied to quantify the efficiency and quality of public transports in urban systems.
+In the last years, I tried to quantify the efficiency and quality of public transports in urban systems.
 The results are shown on <a href="www.citychrone.org" target="_blanck">CityChrone</a> platform.
-Recently i'm interested in modelling urban displacement in city.
+Recently i'm interested in modelling urban displacements in city.

 ### Statistical physics, optimizations problems.
 I worked for my bachelor and master thesis on statistical mechanics of disorder systems.
 During my Ph.D I focused my attention on the strong similarity and possible cross-field interaction between statistical physics and optimizations problems in computer science.
 In particular on belief propagation and linear programming algorithms applied to NP-Hard problems.